Einstein1987/EvalVoice/README.md

 - **Jérémy VIOLETTE** - Professor of Physics-Chemistry, La NACELLE College (REP) of Corbeil-Essonnes (91100).

 For any inquiries or support, please contact me.

+*EvalVoice is designed to assist students with reading and writing difficulties by providing an adapted evaluation using speech synthesis and dictated response transcription.*